kenba/opencl3/docs/opencl_description.md

 # OpenCL Description

-**OpenCL** (Open Computing Language) is framework for general purpose parallel programming across heterogeneous.
+**OpenCL** (Open Computing Language) is framework for parallel programming on heterogeneous devices.
 It is designed to harness the compute performance of GPUs, DSPs, FPGAs, etc. to improve the throughput and latency of computationally intensive workloads.

+## OpenCL Performance

-A well designed OpenCL application running on the appropriate hardware can significantly outperform an equivalent application running on one or more CPUs.
-However, a poorly designed OpenCL application or an OpenCL application running on inappropriate hardware or inappropriate data can be significantly slower than an equivalent application running on CPUs.
-There are several performance overheads that are inherent to performing computational tasks off-board modern CPUs which are often overlooked.
+A well designed OpenCL application running on appropriate hardware can significantly outperform an equivalent application running on multiple CPUs.
+However, a poorly designed OpenCL application or an OpenCL application running on inappropriate hardware and/or with the wrong kind of data can be *slower* than an equivalent application running on CPUs.
+There are several performance overheads inherent to performing computational tasks off-board modern CPUs to be considered before embarking on an OpenCL solution.

-Parallel computing latency is governed by [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law), i.e. the minimum execution time of a parallelised process can not be less than the parts of the process that cannot be parallelised.
+Parallel computing latency is governed by [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law), i.e. the minimum execution time of a parallelised process can not be less than the parts of the process that *cannot* be parallelised.

-Where OpenCL is concerned, the parts that cannot be parallelised are:
+Where OpenCL is concerned, the parts of the process that cannot be parallelised are:
 * OpenCL [Initialisation](#Initialisation)
-* and transferring data between the application's **host memory** and OpenCL's **device memory** and vice-versa.
+* and data transfer between **host memory** and **device memory**.

-Both OpenCL initialisation and transferring data to and from OpenCL devices can take significant times especially where there are relatively large OpenCL programs to be compiled and/or the data must be transferred to a compute device via a relatively slow mechanism, such as a PCIe bus to a discrete graphics card.
-It is not uncommon for OpenCL applications to run *slower* than an equivalent program running on the application's host!
+Both OpenCL initialisation and data transfer can take longer than processing the solution on modern CPUs, especially where the OpenCL programs/kernels to be compiled are relatively large and/or using a compute device accessed via a relatively slow mechanism, such as a [PCIe](https://en.wikipedia.org/wiki/PCI_Express) bus to a discrete graphics card.

+### Small Tasks

+Modern multi-core CPUs can share cached data "on-chip" instead of transferring it via shared memory let alone down a data-bus and application "kernels" (i.e. functions) are compiled into an application, they do not need to be loaded and compiled again before the application can run.

+A well-designed parallel processing application using a [work-stealing](https://en.wikipedia.org/wiki/Work_stealing) task scheduler such as Intel's Threading
-Often it is not worthwhile developing OpenCL applications for "one off" tasks or for relatively small data sets, because of the initialisation and data transfer overheads.
+Building Blocks ([TBB](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onetbb.html)) library often out-performs OpenCL applications for
+"one off" tasks with a significant kernel compilation time and/or relatively small data sets.

+### CPU Devices

-Note: the data transfer overhead can be significantly reduced by choosing a CPU device, since it can use the same memory (and maybe even the same cache) as the OpenCL application's host.
+Note: the OpenCL data transfer overhead can be significantly reduced by using a CPU device, since it can share the same memory (and maybe even the same cache) as the OpenCL application's host.
+An OpenCL CPU device may provide the optimum solution where the OpenCL kernels can utilise [SIMD](https://en.wikipedia.org/wiki/SIMD) instructions on CPUs.

-## OpenCL Application Lifecycle
+# OpenCL Lifecycle

 Figure 1 shows the typical lifecycle of an OpenCL application.
 It can be considered as consisting of 4 phases:
 * Query
 * Initialisation